Posted: Sunday, March 1, 2020

 Why not leave bell times the same and just allow buses to drop off bus riders earlier?
 This is the current situation at our three elementary pilots (Grove, Taylors, and Lake Forest), but teachers in those schools are being compensated for the additional time supervising and enriching students.
 Expanding this to all 51 elementary schools would cost $1.8 million per year to ensure adequate supervision for an additional 15 minutes at all 51 schools.
 Shifting the start and end time for the day keeps the total hours of supervision the same as they are now.

-Do any other districts have early bus drop and/or start times?
+Do any other districts have early start times?
 Yes.

 - Anderson 1: 7:45-2:40